FAQ

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 Eye movements, line drawing, and other forms of bilateral stimulation activate the stress reduction and problem-solving processes in our brain while focusing on a specific problem or memory, and both its negative and positive emotions, sensations and beliefs.

+For parents and their children/teens, I believe that building strong attachments are at the heart of creating lasting change for difficult behaviors, conflict, and recovery from trauma.
 While some sessions will be conducted individually with your child or teen, I find that lasting change is more successful with an active parent participant.
 We may also find that nonjudgmentally exploring your parenting techniques will prove valuable to your child’s growth.

 Do your clients receive assignments?